steffikuriakose/Team-lime/README.md

 09/11/2022 Update: Made the chat pop up at the bottom of the screen, instead of taking up a whole webpage, with some "Messenger" style css.
 Will change the styling in the future.
 Next concentrating on the bot questions and answers.

+14/11/2022 Update: Changed bot responses to shopping deals.
+Food, Toys, Car, Energy, Mortgage and Christmas.
+To embed chat bot into each page, copy and paste the body html into each webpage (at the bottom is fine).
+Refer to the css and js script for the chat bot in the head and the end of the body (where it usually goes).
+Then it should work on every page.